haiyan-e-liu/Project_3_Recommendations_starbucks/README.md

 1. For people responding to different offers, how do their demographic characteristics differ?
 (Decision Tree Model)
 2. If a person responds to an offer, how long does it take for him/her to complete the offer?
 How does this period differ for differnt offers?
 3. If a person responds to an offer, how much would he/she spend based on demographics and offer type?
-4. For people who make purchases without receiving promotions, what types of offers should be sent to them so that they will likely complete the offers and make the most purchase?
+4. For people who make purchases without receiving offers, what types of offers should be sent to them to maximize profits?

 ## File Description <a name = "files"></a>